 29 September 2017

-On Friday, we previewed our new documentary about the experiences of people in the Kasserine region at the CinéMadart in Carthage, Tunis.
+In Carthage, Tunis, our team gave a preview of a new documentary about the experiences of people in the Kasserine region at the CineMadart.
 The film, Voices from Kasserine, is directed by Olfa Lamloum and Michel Tabet, and Talal Khoury is the director of photography.

 21–23 September 2017

-Our friends in Maiduguri are celebrating Peace Day with a three-day sports tournament.
-Young people from different ethnic and religious groups are joining forces in the name of sport to demonstrate the importance of community cohesion.
+Our friends in Maiduguri celebrated Peace Day with a three-day sports tournament.
+Young people from different ethnic and religious groups joined forces in the name of sport to demonstrate the importance of community cohesion.

 21 September 2017